sajya/sajya.github.io/docs/notifications.md

 ### Benefits of Notifications

 Using Notifications can optimize your web application's performance by reducing unnecessary server responses.
 Since Notifications do not require a response, they enable more efficient communication between the client and server.
 By clearly indicating that the client is not interested in receiving a response, the communication becomes faster and lighter, contributing to better overall performance.

+### Sajya with HTTP

+Typically, a client sends a request to the server, where it is processed before returning a response.
+However, if the request is purely a notification, there is no need to make the client wait for the entire processing to complete.
+Laravel Sajya allows you to send an immediate response to the client while handling the request in the background.
+This reduces client wait time and improves system responsiveness, as the processing does not block further user actions.